hackinscience/hkis-exercises/exercises/hello-world/wording_en.md

 exercise.

-## Advice
+## What to do now

 Start by reading the [tutorial](https://docs.python.org/3/tutorial/).

-Don't hesitate to modify the code and click the `Submit` button as many times as needed to experiment with the syntax and possibilities.
+Play around with the code (modify the text, click `Submit`, drop a parenthesis, click `Submit`, add the parenthesis back, click `Submit`, ...  as many times as needed to experiment with the syntax and possibilities.

 But beware, the bot will still want you to print `Hello world!` to validate the exercise!